Robin021/cdb/README.md

 	db.close()
 `
 ## jenkins.sh
-* used for pull  the code to path
+* used for pull  the code to path.